faboussard/django_tutorial/mysite/django_notes_fanny.md

 {% csrf_token %} template tag.
 This is used to prevent Cross Site Request Forgerie (in french: protection contre les requêtes intersites) attacks.

+pk : primary key (id) = the unique identifier of a model instance
+ex: in pk=reporter.pk, reporter is the model instance and pk is the primary key reporter = Reporter.objects.get(pk=reporter.pk) = get the reporter with the primary key reporter.pk

+expression query : a query that returns a value from the database F() = a class that allows to reference model field values directly in the database
+ex: from django.db.models import F Entry.objects.update(n_pingbacks=F('n_pingbacks') + 1) = increment the n_pingbacks field of all the entries by 1

+F() therefore can offer performance advantages by:

+getting the database, rather than Python, to do work

+reducing the number of queries some operations requir Another useful benefit of F() is that having the database - rather than Python - update a field’s value avoids a race condition, by using refresh_from_db().

 ## summary vmt model ##
 1. View: a function that handle the http request, interacts with the model and send a response http, usually rendered with a template